 Looking for luxury with a difference?
 Top End lodges are a great option to connect with nature whilst still experiencing all the comforts that make you feel like you’re on a holiday.

 Depart Darwin for your 3-hour drive to Cooinda Lodge – located within the green heart of Kakadu National Park.
-Cooinda Lodge offers a variety of accommodation including glamping tents, cabins and powered camp sites.
-The lodge has an inviting shaded swimming pool and bistro-style dining with the local barramundi being a favourite on the menu!
+Cooinda Lodge offers a variety of accommodation including hotel rooms, glamping tents, cabins and powered camp sites.
+The lodge has an inviting shaded swimming pool and bistro-style dining with local barramundi a favourite on the menu!

 Stop at Adelaide River on the way to Kakadu and hop aboard a jumping crocodile cruise.

-The Yellow Water Cruise experience, located next door to Cooinda Lodge, is a must for anyone visiting Kakadu National Park.
+Get an early start to board the Yellow Water Cruise experience, which departs from Cooinda Lodge.
+It's a must do for anyone visiting Kakadu National Park.
+If you're not an early riser, there are cruises departing later in the day, including at sunset.
 Spot wildlife along the banks of the river in the early morning or crocodiles sun baking in the late afternoon.
 It’s an ever-changing living ecosystem which is both beautiful and fascinating.
 Every cruise is different and offers a unique experience.

 After your cruise, make sure to stop in at the Warradjan Aboriginal Cultural Centre to learn more about the traditional owners and the natural cycles of the flora and fauna of the area.